 It is an extraordinary blend of cultures, religions and styles.
 Here you’ll find Norman structures, Gothic porticoes, Baroque cupolas, majolica tiles and Arab inscriptions.
 If you are an architecture lover, this is a must on your things to do in Palermo list.

 It is probably one of my favourite buildings in Palermo.
 No amount of information and pictures can prepare you for this place.
 Architecturally, it draws you in like a flame to a moth.
-Make sure to check out the views from the top and get a closer look at the details of the building.
+Make sure to check out the views from the top and get a closer look at the building’s details.

 Chiesa Capitolare di San Cataldo (Church of San Cataldo)

 Chiesa del Gesù (Church of the Gesù)

 Built during the peak of Baroque art in Palermo by the Jesuits, it became a model for all Jesuit churches in Italy and Europe.
-The church suffered major damage during bombing during WWII and has undergone extensive restorations since then.
+The church suffered major damage during the bombing during WWII and has undergone extensive restorations since then.

 Chiesa di Santa Caterina (Church of St. Catherine of Alexandria in Egypt)